 …then making a strong conclusion like "egg yolk consumption is almost as dangerous as smoking."

 The majority of the data suggests egg yolks are a great source of many, many nutrients.
 Unfortunately this study may swing that pendulum back and scare people away from these little golden nuggets of goodness; one of the best (and affordable) protein sources in the diet.

-Here’s a favorite egg recipe that takes 2 minutes to cook.
+Here’s a favorite egg recipe that takes 2 minutes to prep and cook.